Confederate Railroad: Solo work

 In addition to his work in the band, frontman Danny Shirley made a guest appearance alongside Mark Collie on the song "Redneck Heaven" from Billy Ray Cyrus' 1994 album Storm in the Heartland, a song which Collie and Shirley co-wrote.

-Danny Shirley has released 3 Albums Prior to starting the Confederate Railroad Band.
-His first "Local Legend" was released in 1984 on Amor Records.
-His second "Far from Over" and third "I make the Living" albums was released in 1990 also on Amor.
-Danny released a 2 CD Album featuring several of the songs from those 3 albums called "The Pyramid Collection" in 2005.
+Danny Shirley has released 3 albums prior to starting the Confederate Railroad Band.
+His first, "Local Legend," was released in 1984 on Amor Records.
+His second, "Far From Over," and third "I Make the Living" albums were released in 1990 also on Amor.
+Danny released a 2 CD album featuring several of the songs from those 3 albums called "The Pyramid Collection" in 2005.

-Cody McCarver released a self-titled solo album for the Aspirion label in 2006, which produced the singles "Red Flag" and "Through God's Eyes".
-He released another single, "Look What You've Done", in 2009.
+Cody McCarver released a self-titled solo album for the Aspirion label in 2006, which produced the singles "Red Flag" and "Through God's Eyes."
+He released another single, "Look What You've Done," in 2009.
 His 2010 single "White Trash With Money" was written by fellow band member Shirley along with songwriter Buck Moore.
-"White Trash With Money" was followed by "I'm America".
-Since recording 2 Country Albums, Cody went on to release 4 Gospel Albums and is currently acting in films along with John Schneider and playing in Schneider's Band.
+"White Trash With Money" was followed by "I'm America."
+Since recording two country albums, Cody went on to release four gospel albums and is currently acting in films along with John Schneider and playing in Schneider's band.

+In 2022, Bassist Mo Thaxton recorded a Bluegrass album "The Mo Show" that was released in 2023.
+He recorded 2 Railroad songs "Don't feel as young as I used to" & "Between the rainbows and the rain".
+This CD is only available at their shows and sold exclusively by Mo himself.